 In this example:

-uses this method reference to ensure that the superclass method is used, even though it is overridden in the current class.
+executeShowuses this method reference to ensure that the superclass method is used, even though it is overridden in the current class.

 Practical applications of method references

 You can use method references wherever functional interfaces are applicable.
-They are particularly useful in stream operations, event listener setups, and scenarios involving methods from functional programming interfaces like Function
+They are particularly useful in stream operations, event listener setups, and scenarios involving methods from functional programming interfaces like Function, Consumer, Predicate, and Supplier.
+Here are some examples:

 - Stream operations: In the Java Streams API, method references are commonly used in

-uses a method reference to transform each element of a stream to uppercase. - Event listeners: In GUI applications or event-driven programming, method references simplify the attachment of behavior to events.
+map,filter,forEach, and other operations.
+For example,stream.map(String::toUpperCase)uses a method reference to transform each element of a stream to uppercase. - Event listeners: In GUI applications or event-driven programming, method references simplify the attachment of behavior to events.
 As an example,

-binds the method directly as an event listener. - Constructors and factories: When using Java Streams and other APIs that require object generation, constructor references provide a shorthand for object creation, such as
+button.addActionListener(this::methodName)binds the method directly as an event listener. - Constructors and factories: When using Java Streams and other APIs that require object generation, constructor references provide a shorthand for object creation, such as

 Advantages and disadvantages of using method references